open-metadata/docs-v1/content/v0.13.2/connectors/database/athena/cli.md

 This is a sample config for Athena:

-#### Source Configuration - Service Connection

 {% codePreview %}

 {% codeInfoContainer %}

+#### Source Configuration - Service Connection

 {% codeInfo srNumber=1 %}

 **awsAccessKeyId**: Enter your secure access key ID for your Athena connection.
 The specified key ID should be authorized to read all databases you want to include in the metadata ingestion workflow.

 {% /codeInfo %}

 {% codeInfo srNumber=2 %}

 **awsSecretAccessKey**: Enter the Secret Access Key (the passcode key pair to the key ID from above).

 {% /codeInfo %}

 {% codeInfo srNumber=3 %}

 **awsRegion**: Enter the location of the amazon cluster that your data and account are associated with.

 {% /codeInfo %}

 {% codeInfo srNumber=4 %}

 **endPointURL**: Your Athena connector will automatically determine the AWS Athena endpoint URL based on the region.
 You may override this behavior by entering a value to the endpoint URL.
 {% /codeInfo %}

 {% codeInfo srNumber=5 %}
 **awsSessionToken**: The AWS session token is an optional parameter.
 If you want, enter the details of your temporary session token.

 {% /codeInfo %}

 {% codeInfo srNumber=6 %}

 **s3StagingDir**: The S3 staging directory is an optional parameter.
 Enter a staging dirrectory to override the default staging directory for AWS Athena.

 {% /codeInfo %}

 {% codeInfo srNumber=7 %}

 **workgroup**: The Athena workgroup is an optional parameter.
 If you wish to have your Athena connection related to an existing AWS workgroup add your workgroup name here.

 {% /codeInfo %}

-{% extraContent parentTagName="codePreview" %}
-- **Connection Options (Optional)**: Enter the details for any additional connection options that can be sent to Athena during the connection.
-These details must be added as Key-Value pairs.
-- **Connection Arguments (Optional)**: Enter the details for any additional connection arguments such as security or protocol configs that can be sent to Athena during the connection.
-These details must be added as Key-Value pairs.
-- In case you are using Single-Sign-On (SSO) for authentication, add the `authenticator` details in the Connection Arguments as a Key-Value pair as follows: `"authenticator" : "sso_login_url"`
-- In case you authenticate with SSO using an external browser popup, then add the `authenticator` details in the Connection Arguments as a Key-Value pair as follows: `"authenticator" : "externalbrowser"`
-{% /extraContent %}

-{% codeInfo srNumber=8 %}
 #### Source Configuration - Source Config

+{% codeInfo srNumber=10 %}

 The `sourceConfig` is defined [here](https://github.com/open-metadata/OpenMetadata/blob/main/openmetadata-spec/src/main/resources/json/schema/metadataIngestion/databaseServiceMetadataPipeline.json):

-- `markDeletedTables`: To flag tables as soft-deleted if they are not present anymore in the source system.
+**markDeletedTables**: To flag tables as soft-deleted if they are not present anymore in the source system.

-- `includeTables`: true or false, to ingest table data.
+**includeTables**: true or false, to ingest table data.
 Default is true.

-- `includeViews`: true or false, to ingest views definitions.
+**includeViews**: true or false, to ingest views definitions.

-- `databaseFilterPattern`, `schemaFilterPattern`, `tableFilternPattern`: Note that the they support regex as include or exclude. as shown in the code
+**databaseFilterPattern**, **schemaFilterPattern**, **tableFilternPattern**: Note that the they support regex as include or exclude.
+E.g.,

 {% /codeInfo %}

-{% codeInfo srNumber=9 %}
 #### Sink Configuration

+{% codeInfo srNumber=11 %}

 To send the metadata to OpenMetadata, it needs to be specified as `type: metadata-rest`.

 {% /codeInfo %}

-{% codeInfo srNumber=10 %}
 #### Workflow Configuration

+{% codeInfo srNumber=12 %}

 The main property here is the `openMetadataServerConfig`, where you can define the host and security provider of your OpenMetadata installation.

 For a simple, local installation using our docker containers, this looks like:

 {% /codeInfo %}

+#### Advanced Configuration

+{% codeInfo srNumber=8 %}

+**Connection Options (Optional)**: Enter the details for any additional connection options that can be sent to Athena during the connection.
+These details must be added as Key-Value pairs.

+{% /codeInfo %}

+{% codeInfo srNumber=9 %}

+**Connection Arguments (Optional)**: Enter the details for any additional connection arguments such as security or protocol configs that can be sent to Athena during the connection.
+These details must be added as Key-Value pairs.

+- In case you are using Single-Sign-On (SSO) for authentication, add the `authenticator` details in the Connection Arguments as a Key-Value pair as follows: `"authenticator" : "sso_login_url"`
+- In case you authenticate with SSO using an external browser popup, then add the `authenticator` details in the Connection Arguments as a Key-Value pair as follows: `"authenticator" : "externalbrowser"`

+{% /codeInfo %}

 {% /codeInfoContainer %}

-{% codeBlock fileName="athena.yaml" %}
+{% codeBlock fileName="filename.yaml" %}

 ```yaml
 source: